-This is Part 2 of a series of articles where you and I build a mobile app without any coding.
+This is Part 2 of a series of articles where we build a mobile app without any coding.
 The app we are working on is a ToDo app.
-In the previous post you did the following:
+In the previous post, we did the following:

-In this part of the series, you will implement the following:
+In this part of the series, we will implement the following:

 Let’s get started (or technically continue, since we started in the previous post).

-Leave the Login page without changing any logic for now, you will come back to the page once other pages are created.
+Leave the Login page without changing any logic for now.
+We will come back to the page once other pages are created.

-Now that you have both the Login and the List pages, you can implement a simple routing for switching between them based on whether there is an existing userToken in the Device Variables.
-Go to Landing page and open the events section.
+Now that we have both the Login and the List pages, we can implement a simple routing for switching between them based on whether there is an existing userToken in the Device Variables.
+Go to the Landing page and open the events section.

 The next step is to configure which page should be shown based on the condition.
-If the user token is empty (the True case), then the app should show the Login Page, otherwise (if the user token is not empty and that means a user is logged in), the List page should be displayed:
+If the user token is empty (the True case), then the app should show the Login Page, otherwise (if the user token is not empty, meaning a user is logged in), the List page should be displayed:

-To make sure you are progressing in the right direction and there are no errors, you can run the app and see what it looks like.
-For that click the TEST button an the top of the browser window, give it some time while Dropsource builds the app and runs it in the Web Simulator:
+To make sure we are progressing in the right direction and there are no errors, let’s run the app and see what it looks like.
+For that, click the TEST button at the top of the browser window.
+We’ll need to give it some time while Dropsource builds the app and runs it in the Web Simulator:

-As result you will get a simple app, below you can see what it looks like at this point in my build.
-In case if you are not able to run the application, make sure to review previous steps perhaps you missed something.
+As a result, we will get a simple app, below you can see what it looks like at this point in my build.
+In case you are not able to run the application, make sure to review previous steps to be sure you haven’t missed anything.

 This concludes Part 2 of this series.
-In the next article you will begin integrating the app with the server-side and until then, happy coding!
+In the next article, we will begin integrating the app with the server-side.
+Until then, happy coding!